 Q. How important is math placement into the U.A.
 Whitaker College of Engineering?
 And how can a student prepare for the placement tests?

-A. As a pre-engineering major, it is critical to study for the math placement test.
-If qualified, you should request to take the higher level college level math placement at orientation.
+A. You should request to take the higher level college level math placement test at orientation.
 Proper math placement is one step toward a successful transition into the engineering programs.
 For more information, refer to: http://enrollment.fgcu.edu/advising/mathtest.htm.

 To prepare for math placement there are various websites for more information:

 The following link exemplifies the level of material the placement test will cover and may help with preparation: http://www.fgcu.edu/Testing/mpt.html

 Q. What skills must a high school student possess for an engineering degree program?

 A. Engineering is a rewarding but very rigorous program.
 Therefore, students must be proficient at math and science and be ready for college-level courses and must be dedicated and committed to academics.

 Q. How do I register for Orientation and is it required?

 A. All new undergraduate students must attend either a First Year or Transfer Student Orientation.
 Registration for Orientation is available through Gulfline.
 More information is available at http://www.fgcu.edu/Orientation.
 At orientation, students will meet with an advisor and receive assistance with registration.

 Q. Are there any engineering student organizations I may join?